sh1dow3r/layer0/_posts/2020-11-22-Securing_HomeLab_Access.md

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 For this post, you will need three things: <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
-1- Router that has public IP.  <br />
+1- Router that has public IP.
+In this blog I choose pfsense ❤   <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 2- Virtual machine that has docker installed and has access to the internet.  <br />
 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">